pocomane/retro-console-games/README.md

 Ogre Battle - The March of the Black Queen           ; good- ; 65
 Out of This World
 Pang
-Pilotwings                                           ; good- ; 46
+Pilotwings
-Pitfall - The Mayan Adventure                        ; good- ; 119
+Pitfall - The Mayan Adventure
 Pop'n TwinBee
 Pop'n TwinBee - Rainbow Bell Adventures
 Popful Mail                                          ; good- ; Japan only, lot of text, localization on sega-cd and pc